 The finds of the study showed that one in every eight farmers does not routinely check farm machinery before use.
 This increases the risk of accidents to themselves and others and increases cases of near misses.
 This finding could continue to be emphasised in safety messages directed towards farmers.

 The report showed us that of all the types of risks associated with farming that the only kind of risk-taking that increased for larger farms was using safety gear on the farm.
-The report concluded that the reason for this was because the farmer may have to travel to a large farm to get their safety gear.
+The reason for this was because the farmer may have to travel to a large farm to get their safety gear.
 The suggested steps from the report to take are that measures are put in place to ensure that safety gear for particular tasks is always quickly and easily accessible to encourage people not to conduct their farm duties without it.

 How can these suggested safety measures be implemented among farmers?